credativUK/credativ-addons/sale_order_edit/doc/sale_order_edit.rst

 Sale Order
 ==========

 SOs create pickings, stock moves and procurements when they are confirmed.
-The procurements can trigger various opperations such as purchasing and manufacturing.
+The procurements can trigger various operations such as purchasing and manufacturing.
 As well as this, the state of the stock moves and pickings need to be taken into consideration so done and available stock moves are not removed.

 Any done stock moves must be in the edited order since they represent stock which is already shipped.
 Available stock moves must also be included since they could be pending imminent shipping, for these to be removed they should be reverted to the confirmed state by having their availability cancelled by the warehouse team.